Self-Initiated Program (SIP) Supportive Services

 • Approved SIP

-The county does not pay tuition or fees in the nature of tuition for SIPs or SNAs at any public or private school or training program.
+The county does not pay tuition or fees in the nature of tuition for SIPs or SNAs at any private school or training program.
 Fees in the nature of tuition are fees that are charged to all students.

 Start Date for Approved SIP